jcabot/comment-admin-notifier/README.txt

 == Installation ==

-Install this plugin from within your WordPress site by going to Plugins &rarr; Add New &rarr; and type this plugin's name
+Install this plugin from within your WordPress site by going to Plugins &rarr; Add New &rarr; and type this plugin's name.

+The plugin has a single configuration option (to enable the sending of emails) at the bottom of the *Settings->Discussion* page.

 == Changelog ==

+= 1.1.2 =
+* Tested plugin compatibility with WordPress 5.8

 = 1.1.1 =
 * Tested plugin compatibility with WordPress 5.4